wbond/asn1crypto/docs/universal_types.md

 | `IntegerBitString`   | `int`               | may be `long` on Python 2       |
 | `IntegerOctetString` | `int`               | may be `long` on Python 2       |

+For situations where the DER encoded bytes from one type is embedded in another, the `ParsableOctetString` and `ParsableOctetBitString` classes exist.
+These function the same as `OctetString` and `OctetBitString`, however they also have an attribute `.parsed` and a method `.parse()` that allows for parsing the content as ASN.1 structures.

 ## Basic Usage

 All of the universal types implement two methods, the class method `.load()` for